kilkennylj/Turntable/frontend/src/components/README.txt

 -what he said ^

 -DO NOT FORGET TO REMOVE AND REPLACE REDIRECTS WITH THE <LINK> ELEMENT FROM REACT ROUTER AFTER DEMO

+-Now using TailwindCSS :3 (don't forget the postcss autoprefixer)